qikunxiang/MatchingForTeams/README.md

 + Run **WB\_Elliptical\_plot\_histogram.m** to plot the computed approximate 2-Wasserstein barycenters and the "true" 2-Wasserstein barycenter computed via the fixed-point scheme.

-## Experiment 3: with one-dimensional type spaces
+## Experiment: matching with one-dimensional type spaces

 + All the relevant files used in this experiment are located in **exp/Benchmark1DCPWA\_Exp/**.